 Your First Visit

 We are open by appointment only.
 No walk-ins, please.

 Please Arrive Early — Plan to arrive at the clinic at least 20 minutes prior to your appointment to fill out the appropriate health and permission forms.
 Alternatively, you may download the appropriate forms (PDF and Word 2010 format) and print them at home.
 Please bring the completed forms with you at the time of your initial assessment visit.
 These forms must be on file prior to the initial assessment.
 If you choose not to download these forms at home, you’ll have the opportunity to fill them out by hand when you arrive for your appointment.

 Be sure to note on the diagram any scars you may have, no matter how small or how old they may be!

 The Interview — The extensive interview will also give the therapist the chance to ask many questions about your lifestyle, activities you participate in, type of work you do, injuries, health history, current medications and/or physician treatment integration.
 The reason your therapist needs to understand the very large picture that is your life is to help narrow down what brought you to your current health state, and to derive hints of where causes of your trouble may stem from.
+Every life has a story to tell.
 The more information we have, the more complete a picture becomes.